mywayisone/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-new_owner script change file owner to betty

-4-empty script creats a new empty file
+4-empty script creates a new empty file

+5-execute script add execute permission to the owner of the file hello